Okmulgee Glassblowers: The ballpark

 The Okmulgee Glassblowers hosted minor league games at a ballpark located on West Sixth Street.
 The ballpark is depicted on a 1916 fire insurance map, which shows a small grandstand on the south side of West Sixth just west of the railroad tracks, along with bleachers, two dougouts, and a fence surrounding the grounds.
-A machine shop building interrupts the fence on the first base side, creating an asymetrical configuration.
+A machine shop building interrupts the fence on the first base side, creating an asymmetrical configuration.
 Newspaper accounts of 1915 semipro games confirm that this was the same ballpark used during 1912 Oklahoma State League action.
 Game notices referred to the ballpark as Thomas Park, West End Grounds.

 Several modifications were made to the ballpark in 1915, including expansion of the grandstand, additional bleacher seating, and erection of a fence surrounding the ballpark.
 It is unknown whether the machine shop building depicted along the first base line in the 1916 map existed when the Glassblowers played there in 1912.

 By 1920, the oil well supply company housed in a building along the tracks to the east of the grandstand had taken over the land formerly occupied by the ballpark, building a large warehouse where the machine shop formerly stood on the first base side and erecting a new and larger machine shop on the third base side.
 A new set of tracks for a different railroad also ran through what was formerly the outfield.
 When minor league baseball returned to Okmulgee in 1920, therefore, the team had to find a different home.